pytorch/text/docs/source/logo.rst

 TorchText Logo
 ===============

-If you make your project using TorchText and you want to mention TorchText, you can use TorchText logo.
+If you make your project using TorchText and you want to mention TorchText, you can use the TorchText logo.
 There are couple of variations.
 You can download them from `here <https://download.pytorch.org/torchtext/logo/v1/torchtext-logo.zip>`__.

 Please follow `the guideline <https://download.pytorch.org/torchtext/logo/v1/guidelines.pdf>`__ for the proper usage.

 .. warning::

 Please do not alter the logo.
-The guideline lists examples of inproper usages as well, so please check them out before using the logos.
+The guideline lists examples of improper usages as well, so please check them out before using the logos.

 Icon
 ----